Island-by-Island Guide To The Best NYE

 ABC-islands: Aruba, Bonaire & Curaçao

 Aruba is a popular cruise destination.
-There are a few rum distilleries with tours, tastings, and events but check in with them on our map.
+There are a few rum distilleries with tours, tastings, and events but check in with them on our maps.
 At New Year expect Pagara, Chinese firecrackers, special dinners, and parties at restaurants, bars, and resorts in Oranjestad.
 Then, on New Year’s Day “Nieuwjaarsduik” or New Year’s Plunge at the beach.

 Sip Aruba Ariba cocktails, and go down south to Baby Beach and Rum Reef.
 Bonaire is smaller and more laid-back, it has the Cadushy distillery in the centre of Rincon.
 Expect Maskarada, on New Year’s Day.
 Try Rum Runners in Kralendijk.
 Curaçao’s colourful Willemstad fireworks on New Year’s Eve.
 At Netto Bar try the green rum, Ròm Bèrdè (rum blended with herbs and spices).

-Antigua
+Antigua and Barbuda

-English Harbour, and Jolly Harbour Marina are where the festivities are.
+English Harbour and Jolly Harbour Marina are where the festivities are.
 Antigua Distillery is in English harbour or go rum tasting at the Academy of Rum at Galleon Beach.
 Check out The Great House to see a glimpse into the past.
 For rum bars try these; The Rum Shack, The Nest Beach Bar, Kon Tiki Bar, Rum Bus Beach Bar, and Skullduggery Bar.

-Bahamas
+The Bahamas

 The Bahamas is the top destination and is a vast archipelago with more than 16 distinct destinations across the islands.
 The Atlantis Paradise Island is popular for the holidays and New Year.
 Nassau is where the main distilleries are, check ahead what’s open and when to go.